Me & My Library

 Now audio books keep me calm driving home

-by HiDiDi, about 1 month agoI started going to the library again last spring (15 years since my last visit) when it was getting too expensive to read my favourite author (J.D.
+by HiDiDi, over 1 year agoI started going to the library again last spring (15 years since my last visit) when it was getting too expensive to read my favourite author (J.D.
 Robb).

 I was thrilled to find many of the series at the library.
 Some were digital versions only so that started me with Libby… and the rest is history!
 I can gobble a book down in a day if I need some R & R. I love that I can read anywhere with my phone.